 countfiles Character vector.
 The filenames of the count files generated by QoRTs.
 The counts must all be generated using equivalent QoRTs parameters.
-The stranded-ness must be the same, as well as the inclusion of novel junctions. countdata List.
+The strandedness must be the same, as well as the inclusion of novel junctions.

+ness must be the same, as wen as the inclusion of novel junctions.

+countdata List.
 An alternative parameterization.
 Instead of supplying count files using the countfiles parameter, you can pass a list of data frames, one for each sample.
 Each data frame should contain two columns: the first should be the feature id and the second should be the counts.
-This list must have the same length as the samplenames parameter. samplenames Character vector.
-A vector of full sample names, in the same order as the count- files parameter. design A data frame containing the condition variable and all desired covariates.
+This list must have the same length as the samplenames parameter.

+samplenames Character vector.
+A vector of full sample names, in the same order as the countfiles parameter.

+design A data frame containing the condition variable and all desired covariates.
 All variables should be factors.